Jewish Elvis Presley Jewish Ancestry Presley Family Tree

 From the book: “Oh yes.
 One day the Memphis Jewish Welfare sent a delegation to Graceland to see him and ask if he could contribute.
 At Christmas every year he would donate $1,000 to a number of Memphis charities and one of them was the Memphis Hebrew Academy, and so they thought maybe they could get something.
 They explained what they do, taking care of poor Jews and orphans.
 Elvis excused himself for a minute.
 When he came back, he handed the leader of the delegation a check.
 They didn’t know what to expect.
 They thought $1,000 would be nice.
 When they looked at the check, it was for $150,000.
 The equivalent of more than a million dollars today.
 The man said, ‘Elvis, you must have made a mistake.’
 Elvis said, ‘I didn’t make a mistake, I know what I’m doing.’
 Later on, he also donated a room to the old Memphis Jewish Community Center.”

-The Karnofskys, took him in for dinners, including Shabbat and provided him with the love he needed.
-The bought him, his first cornet that led to his passion of JAZZ and onto worldwide fame.
+The Karnofskys, offered him dinners, including Shabbat and provided him with the love he needed.
+The bought him, his first cornet that led to his passion of JAZZ and onto fame.
 Louis Armstrong spoke fluent Yiddish and throughout his life, always wore a Star of David.